 I can tell you that after having struggled with my relationship with food for most of my life, finding peace with it has probably been one of my greatest teachers, and one of my biggest hurdles in life, but what came after I found healing with these issues was relief, peace of mind, body acceptance and a deep caring inner voice that accepted me just the way I was and that finally helped me see food as food.
 As nourishment, fun, pleasure and something you then set aside and head out to live your life.
 Without obsessions, without guilt.

 I went through this journey a few years into being vegan, and what was waiting for me at the end of the tunnel was so much peace with food and my body, and that's such a lovely way to live.
 Perhaps I would have been able to find my way out of the diet prison I had built for myself even without being vegan, but being vegan showed me and taught me so much about connecting with my own body, about the meaning behind our choices.
 It helped me be more mindful, and when I was mindful I was able to see that some things weren't right, and lots needed to be healed, and just like I thought I would never be able to change my meat eating ways and I did, I thought I would never be free from that dieting mindset and obsession over my weight and body, and I did.
-Veganism wasn't the magic secret that uncovered this for me, it was just the little key that opened the door, then I had to find the tools to help me walk through it, one of those was finding intuitive eating and learning how to navigate through that and also put it together with my ethical choice of not wanting to eat animals anymore.
-I talk a lot about this in our Dieting Chronicles series, our bikini revolution series, and our body image series.
-If you've been struggling with your relationship with food, with rules, and restriction, I highly recommend checking those episodes out because I go into much more detail.
+Veganism wasn't the magic secret that uncovered this for me, it was just the little key that opened the door, then I had to find the tools to help me walk through it, one of those was finding intuitive eating, mindful eating and learning how to navigate through that and also put it together with my ethical choice of not wanting to eat animals anymore.

 There have been so many detours, miles that were so simple and easy to breeze through, miles in which I stumbled a bit more, and so many lessons along the way, and all of those stories fill our blog and podcast so I won't keep you here forever today.
 What I can tell you is my life was never the same after going vegan, partly because it changed my view of how my actions impacted others, and I'm so happy I'm able to contribute to a still imperfect but kinder world, and partly because it began a journey of self discovery that ultimately helped me heal years of emotional turmoil with food.